caballerojavier13/rails_store/README.md

 - Create new administrator accounts.

-As mentioned earlier, this project was taken on to learn more about Ruby on Rails, I plan to update it with features, or improvements as my school schedule will permit.
+As mentioned earlier, this project was taken on to learn more about Ruby on Rails, I plan to update it with features, or improvements as much my school schedule will permit.